mezbahulkarim/YouTube-Comments-Sentiment-Analysis/README.md

 - pypi link: https://pypi.org/project/vaderSentiment/

 ## Dataset
 - The dataset used in this project consists of comments from YouTube videos.
-These comments were collected using the YouTube API, and the sentiment of each comment was labeled as positive or negative.
+These comments were collected using the YouTube API, and the sentiment of each comment was labeled numerically using VADER.
 The dataset includes features such as the comment text and sentiment label.

 ## To-Do